The SEPECAT Jaguar

-Early Jaguar As were powered by twin Adour 101 afterburning turbofans, with 2,470 kN (3,310 kgp / 7,300 lbf) afterburning thrust each, but the Adour 101 was quickly replaced by the Adour 102 variant, with the same thrust levels but a modified afterburner system.
-The Adour 101 would only go into afterburner at max RPM, but this made things dicey if a pilot had to break off a landing approach for another go-round if an engine was out: the remaining engine was throttled-down and he would need afterburning power to get back up in the air fast again.
+Early Jaguar As were powered by twin Adour 101 engines with 32.5 kN (3,310 kgp / 7,300 lbf) afterburning thrust each, but the Adour 101 was quickly replaced by the Adour 102 variant, with the same thrust levels but a modified afterburner system.
+The problem with the Adour 101 was that it would only go into afterburner at max RPM, but this made things dicey if a pilot had to break off a landing approach for another go-round if an engine was out: the remaining engine would be throttled-down, making it difficult to obtain afterburning power to get back up in the air fast again.
 The Adour 102 had an afterburner that could be engaged at 85% RPM.
 All British Jaguars were delivered with Adour 102s.

-The engine inlets were mounted high on the fuselage, reducing risk of foreign object ingestion, and had fixed inlets, though there were twin tandem spring-loaded suction relief doors on the side of each inlet to provide greater airflow for ground running.
+The engine inlets were mounted high on the fuselage, reducing risk of foreign object ingestion on rough fields, and had fixed inlets, though there were twin tandem spring-loaded suction relief doors on the side of each inlet to provide greater airflow for ground running.

 The pilot sat in an air-conditioned and pressurized cockpit on a Martin Baker Mark 4 ejection seat, under a clamshell-style canopy that hinged open to the rear.
 The windscreen was made of armor glass.
-The Mark 4 ejection seat could only be used at ground level at speeds in excess of 165 KPH (90 knots) and is referred to as a "zero-ninety" seat.
-Some French Jaguars were later refitted with Martin-Baker FB9 seats, which were true "zero-zero" ejection seats that could be operated on the ground when the aircraft is standing still.
+The Mark 4 ejection seat could only be used at ground level at speeds in excess of 165 KPH (90 knots) and was referred to as a “zero-ninety” seat.
+Some sources claim, though it’s disputed, that a number of French Jaguars were later refitted with Martin-Baker FB9 seats, which were true “zero-zero” ejection seats that could be fired on the ground when the aircraft was standing still.
 All other national users selected the FB9 seat from the outset.
 There was a noticeable intake for the aircraft cooling system just behind the cockpit.

-Avionics included simple navigation kit, including a Decca Doppler navigation radar license-built in France; a Thompson-CSF head-up display (HUD); fire-control electronics; identification friend or foe (IFF) system & radio gear; and a CFTH radar warning receiver (RWR), with discreet receiving antennas in the top of the tailfin and in the wingtips.
+Avionics included simple navigation kit, including a Decca Doppler navigation radar, license-built in France; a Thompson-CSF head-up display (HUD); fire-control electronics; identification friend or foe (IFF) system & radio gear; and a CFTH-built radar warning receiver (RWR), with discreet receiving antennas in the top of the tailfin and in the wingtips.
 An OMERA 40 panoramic camera, fitted in a tidy fairing just under the nose, was introduced early in production, and midway through production it was joined in the fairing by a TAV38 laser rangefinder.
-It appears that most or all Jaguar As that initially lacked the camera and the laser rangefinder were retrofitted with it.
+Jaguar A aircraft that initially lacked the camera and the laser rangefinder were retrofitted with it.

-* The French Jaguar E two-seater was slightly longer than the Jaguar A and had the same powerplants, but reduced avionics kit and no retractable inflight refueling probe, though some were fitted with a fixed probe.
+* The French Jaguar E two-seater was longer than the Jaguar A, with a length of 17.53 meters (57 feet 6 inches), and had the same powerplants, but reduced avionics kit and no retractable inflight refueling probe, though some were fitted with a fixed probe.
 The rear seat was raised by 38 centimeters (15 inches) to give the back-seater a better forward view.

 Jaguars were then deployed to Chad in the spring of 1978 to perform strikes on Libyan-backed insurgents.
 After a political settlement in 1980, the French pulled out, only to return in 1983 and remain for a year when the fighting broke out again.
-Then, in 1986, the French returned once more to deal with an air base that the Libyans had built to support insurgent forces at Wadi Doum, in occupied northern Chad.
-AdA Jaguars attacked the air base on 16 February 1986 with BAP-100 runway cratering bomblets, leaving a substantial mess behind.
-The Jaguars came back again on 7 January 1987, using Martel anti-radar missiles to hand out a similar rough treatment on Libyan radar stations around Wadi Doum.
+In 1986, the French returned once more to deal with an air base that the Libyans had built to support insurgent forces at Wadi Doum, in occupied northern Chad.
+AA Jaguars attacked the air base on 16 February 1986 with BAP-100 runway cratering bomblets, leaving a major mess behind.
+The Jaguars came back again on 7 January 1987, using Martel anti-radar missiles to hand out a similar rough treatment to Libyan radar stations around Wadi Doum.

-AdA Jaguars, painted in two-tone sand camouflage, also served very well in the Gulf War, with the AS-30L laser-guided missile proving lethally accurate and effective.
-AdA Jaguars performed over 600 combat sorties during the active air war.
+AA Jaguars, painted in two-tone sand camouflage, also served very well in the First Gulf War, with the AS-30L laser-guided missile proving lethally accurate and effective.
+AA Jaguars performed over 600 combat sorties during the active air war.
 No air-to-air kills were scored.
-One AdA Jaguar was damaged by a surface-to-air missile.
-It limped back to base but had to be shipped home on a cargolift aircraft.
+One AA Jaguar was damaged by a surface-to-air missile; it limped back to base, but had to be shipped home on a cargolift aircraft.